jorgecarleitao/ipython-oidc-client/README.md

 At this point, you will be redirected to the authentication page of the identity provider declared in `authority`.
 Once authenticated (e.g. through MFA), you will be redirected back to the notebook.

-Once back in the notebook, re-run the cell above, and `token['access_token']` becomes the access token returned by the authority.
-Re-running the first cell does not trigger a new authentication; in fact, running that cell on any notebook on the same jupyterhub will yield the same access token.
+Once back in the notebook, re-run the cell above, and `token['access_token']` becomes the access token returned by the authority and `token['id_token']` the id token (`None`) Re-running the first cell does not trigger a new authentication; in fact, running that cell on any notebook on the same jupyterhub will yield the same access token.

 At this point, you can run e.g.